allevidev/allevi-coding-challenge/README.md

             "extruder4": 70.92,
             "extruder5": 93.25
         },
-        "temperature": {              // temperature for each extruder in Celsius "extruder0": 115.19,
+        "temperature": {              // Temperature for each extruder in Celsius "extruder0": 115.19,
             "extruder1": 43.04,
             "extruder2": 4.66,